Optional Practical Training

 - Completed USCIS Form I-765.
 (Link will open in a new window)

-- Money order/check for the I-765 fee made out to the "U.S. Department of Homeland Security" (Link will open in a new window)
+- Check or money order for the I-765 fee made out to the "U.S. Department of Homeland Security" (Link will open in a new window)

 Taking the Job